BinaryBeast-007/Bank_Customer_Churn_Prediction/README.md

 - Jupyter Notebook
 - Required Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn

+## Notebook Overview

 The Jupyter Notebook is structured as follows:

-Introduction: Brief overview of the project and its goals.
+1) Introduction: Brief overview of the project and its goals.
-Data Preprocessing: Loading and exploring the dataset, handling missing values, encoding categorical variables, and splitting the data into training and testing sets.
+2) Data Preprocessing: Loading and exploring the dataset, handling missing values, encoding categorical variables, and splitting the data into training and testing sets.

-Exploratory Data Analysis: Visualizing the distribution of features, exploring correlations, and identifying patterns in the data.
+3) Exploratory Data Analysis: Visualizing the distribution of features, exploring correlations, and identifying patterns in the data.
-Model Building: Implementing and training various machine learning models, including Logistic Regression, Random Forest, and Gradient Boosting.
+4) Model Building: Implementing and training various machine learning models, including Logistic Regression, Random Forest, and Gradient
+   Boosting.

-Model Evaluation: Evaluating model performance using metrics like accuracy, precision, recall, and F1-score.
+5) Model Evaluation: Evaluating model performance using metrics like accuracy, precision, recall, and F1-score.
 Comparing model results.
-Conclusion: Summarizing the findings, discussing insights, and suggesting potential actions based on the predictions.
+6) Conclusion: Summarizing the findings, discussing insights, and suggesting potential actions based on the predictions.
    Results

+## Results

 The analysis and machine learning models provide insights into the factors that contribute to customer churn in a bank.
 The models' performance metrics help in selecting the most suitable model for making accurate predictions.
 Visualizations and graphs assist in understanding data distributions and correlations.